 When you buy your stereo at Crutchfield, you'll get a deep discount on both the dash kit you'll need to fit a new receiver into the dashboard, and the wiring harness adapter you'll need to connect the new stereo to the car's factory wiring.
-You'll also get our Crutchfield MasterSheet, which includes detailed, illustrated disassembly and installation instructions.
+You'll also get our Crutchfield MasterSheet, which includes detailed, illustrated disassembly instructions.

 Removing the big-screen factory nav receiver is a bit more complicated and it's covered extensively in your MasterSheet.
 As noted earlier, you'll probably want to leave the replacement part to your neighborhood installer.
 Unless, of course, your skill set includes some serious fabrication skills, in which case, have at it.
 When you're done, send pictures to our Customer Car Showroom, because we'd love to see your work.

 It's relatively easy to retain your Outback's steering wheel audio controls when you install a new stereo.
 When you enter your vehicle information, our database will choose the adapter you need to make your factory steering wheel controls work with your new receiver.